-During the academic year, a series of career development events and workshops are offered to assist students in resume development, portfolio development, job search methods, interview techniques, and additional professional development skills.
-The Career Services Office also supports career development for current students and recent graduates by corresponding with local companies and firms, offering employment and maintaining local job boards and online resources for current students, and sending exclusive weekly job newsletters to recent graduates within their first six months after graduation.
-NewSchool encourages students to utilize networking opportunities on campus as well as in the community as students will be exposed to many individuals and groups throughout the various technical industries, which often leads to employment.
+It is the student's responsibility to provide documentation of events and workshops are offered to assist students in resume development, portfolio development, job search methods, interview techniques, and additional professional development skills.
+The Career Services Office also supports career development for current students and alumni by corresponding with local companies and firms, offering employment and maintaining local job boards and online resources for current students and alumni.
+Students will be exposed to many individuals, groups and design firms throughout the various industries including Architecture, Interior, Product and Graphic Design.
+NewSchool will regulary host job fairs on campus for current students and alumni.

-Career Services coordinates student employment on-campus.
-All on- and off-campus positions require students to have a CGPA of at least 2.0 and to have completed at least one quarter with NewSchool prior to receiving Career Services assistance or referral.
+Career Services coordinates student employment oncampus.
+All on- and off-campus positions require students to have a CGPA of at least 2.0 and to have completed at least one guarter with NewSchool prior to receiving Career Services assistance or referral help.

 Federal work study positions have additional requirements.